hami-gitgud/The_Battle_of_the_Neighborhoods/README.md

 # The_Battle_of_the_Neighborhoods
 Utilizing the Foursquare API to analyze trends in the Toronto area.
-With the insight gained from this we will be able to advise for or against an investor setting up shop in this locaiton.
+With the insight gained from this we will be able to advise for or against an investor setting up shop in this location.

 Capstone Project - The Battle of Neighborhoods